Jade Vine Facts

 - Genus: Strongylodon

 Jade Vine Distribution, Habitat, and Ecology

-Since the stunning Jade Vine grows natively only in the Philippines, its habitat remains quite restricted.
-Even there specimens only occur naturally in regions of montane and tropical forests.
-It appears most commonly either beside streams or in ravines, the latter for unknown reasons.
+Since the stunning Jade Vine grows natively only in the Philippines, its habitat is quite restricted.
+Even there specimens only occur in regions of montane and tropical forests.
+It appears most often beside streams or in ravines, the latter for unknown reasons.

-In addition, this fabulous species has also been transplanted to a few other regions of the world.
+In addition, this species has also been transplanted to a few other regions of the world.
 This artificial distribution most notably includes the country of South Africa.
-In addition, the species has a strong presence in greenhouses and botanical gardens worldwide.
+Further, the species has a strong presence in greenhouses and botanical gardens worldwide.

-Generally, a mature vine of this species requires about two years to flower and produce fruit.
+A mature vine of this species requires about two years to flower and produce fruit.
 Most commonly, the plant amazing grows prolifically in its native habitat.
-However, and unfortunately for those who attempt to grow it, it remains difficult to propagate in cultivation.
+Unfortunately for those who attempt to grow it, it remains difficult to propagate in cultivation.